 That's a long winded way of saying that these chisels are designed to eliminate the one, occasional shortcoming of true Usu-nomi.
 The fact that they are elegant and nicer to use is one of those little bonuses in life.

-Only offered in bright finish, laminated blue steel blade, black hooped gumi (Japanese boxwood) handle and unique to Koyamaichi.
+Only offered in bright finish and black hooped gumi (Japanese boxwood) handles.

 Thin blade/round neck Oire-nomi.